 Discussion/Laboratory Sections: Learning physics means doing physics-discussing physics concepts, working in the laboratory, and working (many) physics problems.
 Your Discussion/Laboratory Sections ("DLs") are designed to help you learn the course material by working with it in as many ways as possible.
 In most of your DL sessions you will be working in groups, with help from your GSI, on materials that we have developed to do the following: help improve your conceptual understanding of the course material, see how the material relates to everyday life, and build strong problem solving skills for each topic.
 The goal is for you to learn how to do physics, and the sections will thus not be based on your GSI lecturing or solving sample problems on the board while you just watch.
-We expect all students to attend and participate in sections, but you will not be graded on your performance in solving worksheet problems; they are, rather, for your practice.
+You will not be graded on your performance in solving worksheet problems; they are, rather, for your practice.